The 20 Best Horror Zombie Movies - A Countdown

 Yes, The Beyond is full of undead and ghouls, but this is really a movie about the most unknown side of darkness.
 Fulci seems to unleash all his demons against the audience, creating the most bloody, raw and painful sequences of his filmography.

 The Beyond also has a Lynchian charm, one that forces us to feel and not look for logic and explanations to the nightmare we are experiencing.
 Fulci was always more of a visual master, creating atmospheres and shocking images.
-And in that respect, The Beyond is undoubtedly one of the most memorable cinematic visits to hell.
+And in that respect, The Beyond is undoubtedly one of the most memorable cinematic visits to hell, a zombie horror movie pure sang.

 6) [REC] (2007)